Fenerator/multilingual-clause-level-morphology-evaluation/README.md

 # MRL 2022 Shared Task Evaluation

+Evaluation scripts for three tasks in multilingual clause-level morphology.

 ## Requirements

 Dependent on the runtimes CodaLab provides, this script is only dependent on Python 2.